 Puru Chibber, and Peecha Sinha in the star cast.
 The talented director

 Abhishek Bindal directed the movie and gave his hundred percent to make it a master-piece.
-It revolved around the story of a man alleged for rape and the journey of a lawyer to get those charges dropped.
+It revolved around the story of the journey of a lawyer to get those charges dropped.

 The movie had a satirical base, although the issues raised in the film had a sensitive touch.
 To solve a case, a lawyer bears all the hatred of the society, including his wife and children and never backs off and keep finding the truth.
 It raised several burning issues prevalent in the country.
 The fraud cases in the country, false allegations on both the parties, fabricated evidence by the police, lawyers, prosecutors, doctors, and many more people.
 It narrates the conspiracy to hide the truth and mix it with some more spice and then present it differently.
 All these were the main points used in this film.
 It belonged to the genre of comedy but never failed to slap the reality of the world on the audiences face without using any harsh medium.

 This was the greatest achievement of the film.
 Shekhar Kochgavan and Abhishek Bindal wrote the script, and the movie had got co-produced by